-Did you know that having a great digital experience for your website’s visitors is the best way to ensure more views, retain more of the traffic, and be more relevant in search engines?
+Did you know that having a great digital experience for your website’s visitors is the best way to ensure more views, retain more traffic, and be more relevant in search engines?

-A vital part of a successful, engaging WordPress site is its performance: how quick it loads, how responsive it is, and how fast it can grab the user’s attention.
+A vital part of a successful, engaging WordPress site is its performance: how quickly it loads, how responsive it is, and how fast it can grab the user’s attention.

-In this sense, pagespeed tools are the perfect way to understand how to improve loading time and turn it into a competitive advantage.
-Let’s see why this is so important and check out the 8 best solutions available in the market in the following topics:
+In this sense, page speed tools are the perfect way to understand how to improve loading time and turn it into a competitive advantage.
+Let’s see why this is so important and check out the 8 best solutions for page speed.

 When a small business owner thinks about ways of getting attention and visibility online, one of the main strategies is to offer leads a great online experience.

-That experience is part of a customer’s journey, from getting to know your brand all the way to conversion.
-And the path they trail always passes through your content and website.
+That experience is part of a customer’s journey, from initially getting to know your brand all the way to conversion.
+And the path they take always means perusing your content and website.

 To make this brand-customer connection deeper and attract and convert more leads, SEO focuses on several aspects such as a compelling visual identity and engaging content.